wagonorgehelp/WagoNorge-B.Sc-2020-VA-revised/Server-side/Edge Computer/readme.md

  - Docker installed on the Edge-computer
  - Docker-compose installed on the edge computer

+## Installing the Docker containers
+1. Make sure that the servers MQTT-clients refers to the IP-adress of the edge-computer build and push the changes.
+ -

 ## Setting up the MQTT Broker

 https://hub.docker.com/_/eclipse-mosquitto